Pocono Region – Long Weekend Guide

 Zane Grey is notably known as a Western adventure novelist.
 The Zane Grey Museum took us about 20 minutes to explore.

-There are short films available to view (we did not do this).
-The Museum provides lovely views of the Upper Delaware River, which is one of the longest and cleanest free-flowing rivers in the eastern United States.
+Short films are available to view (we did not do this).
+The Museum provides lovely views of the Upper Delaware River, one of the longest and cleanest free-flowing rivers in the eastern United States.

 Roebling Delaware Aqueduct (aka Roebling Bridge), is the oldest existing wire suspension bridge in the US.

-Being a civil engineer, bridges are always interesting, and this bridge was no exception – it is a National Civil Engineering Landmark!
+Being a civil engineer, I find bridges always interesting, and this bridge is no exception—it is a National Civil Engineering Landmark!
 The bridge was opened in 1849 and has been converted, so you can walk and drive over it today!

 Roebling Bridge Toll House is located on the New Jersey side of the bridge.
 It is a little building with some historic information inside of it.